 Day #4 – Friday – launched with me attending a couple workshops.
 Most enlightening.
 I had little time to attend the numerous workshops offered, however, as my time was filled with fun!
-My pal and co-Austen Author conspirator Abigail Reynolds breezed in my noon, so we had lunch and hung out for the rest of the day.
 I did meet with my editor for a while, chatting about Dr. Darcy plans and future endeavors.
 Nothing decided at this point, but it was good to discuss what the possibilities are.
 Lots ahead!
-Dinner was at a nearby steakhouse with Abigail, my husband, and C Allyn Pierson, who came with her delightful father and sister.
-Excellent food and company.
+Dinner was at a nearby steakhouse with my husband.

 I was also honored to welcome those who are already fans of the Saga.
 I signed bookplates for those who have copies at home and signed at least a dozen copies brought in from home.
 Gloria came with all of my novels to sign, lugging them in a bag that had to be heavy!
 Thanks for the privilege, Gloria.
 Jennifer takes the prize, though, for driving 4 hours just to see me.
 WOW!
 I was totally blown away.
 Never has this happened, at least to my knowledge.
 I am still in awe at the dedication.
 Her husband accompanied, proving that devotion and love can selflessly be shown.
 Jennifer, you made my day.
 Truly!

 Lunch was taken quickly because the Jane Austen Happy Hour was next.
 We hastily mixed our drinks and barely got the room set up before the crowds came.
 We could not count but figured we had around 150 people listen to us give our brief history lessons and then sample our alcoholic beverages – only those over 21, of course!
 I spoke about and served orgeat.
 For more information on my topic click over to Austen Authors where I shared the recipe and history lesson: Can you say Orgeat?